Memphis (musical): Act 2

 Time has passed, and Huey is about to open his new TV show, a rock and roll variety show featuring all-black dancers ("Crazy Little Huey").
 Felicia is supposed to be his first guest, but she backs out at the last minute, fearing that people will think she and Huey to be in a relationship.
 Huey informs Bobby that he will fill in, and after getting over some jitters, Bobby brings the house down ("Big Love").
 Felicia's popularity is also beginning to grow around Memphis, as does her relationship with Huey.

 Felicia tells Huey that if they went to New York they wouldn't have to sneak around all the time, but Huey insists that they are happy the way they are and don't need to leave ("Love Will Stand When All Else Falls").
 She has been discovered by a talent agency in New York, as has Huey's TV show.
 The agency wants them both to come up to New York, although Huey has to compete with Dick Clark for the national show.
 They ponder the decision ("Stand Up"), and are even supported by Huey's mother, who has changed her racist ways after seeing a black church choir ("Change Don't Come Easy").

 Huey is told he has won the TV position if he agrees not to use black dancers.
 Huey refuses and proceeds to strip out of his suit on the air ("Tear Down the House").
 Felicia tells Huey that she plans to go anyway, as it is her dream.
-In a desperate attempt to keep her, he kisses her in the air, and says he loves her ("Love Will Stand/Ain't Nothin' But a Kiss" (Reprise)).
+In a desperate attempt to keep her, he kisses her on the air, and says he loves her ("Love Will Stand/Ain't Nothin' But a Kiss" (Reprise)).
 The feed is cut, and Huey is fired on the grounds that no one would watch his show if they knew about him and Felicia, and that he wasn't the only white person to play black music anymore.
 Felicia is taken away by Delray in an attempt to save her career.

 Now unemployed, Huey leaves the station and ponders his relationship with Memphis, realizing he couldn't leave for any reason ("Memphis Lives in Me").
 Four years later, Huey is a DJ on an obviously low budget and low rated station (he jokes that they have "exactly one listener").
 Felicia walks in, about to start a national tour.
 She tells Huey that she is engaged to a man named Bill, but that she wants him to join her on stage one last time.
 He refuses, afraid that no one will remember him.
 She begins her performance, and halfway through the song Huey walks on stage and finishes the song with her to thunderous applause.
 He then proclaims "The name is Huey Calhoun.
 Goodnight and HOCKADOO!" ("Steal Your Rock and Roll").